amolenk/dapr-hands-on/README.md

-# dapr hands-on
+# Dapr hands-on

-This repository contains several hands-on assignments that will introduce you to dapr.
+This repository contains several hands-on assignments that will introduce you to Dapr.
 You will start with a simple ASP.NET Core application that contains a number of services.
-In each assignment, you will change a part of the application so it works with dapr (or "rub some dapr on it" as Donovan Brown would say).
-The dapr features you will be working with are:
+In each assignment, you will change a part of the application so it works with Dapr (or "rub some Dapr on it" as Donovan Brown would say).
+The Dapr features you will be working with are:

 - Service invocation
 - State-management
 - Publish / Subscribe
 - Secrets

-For the assignments, you will be using dapr in stad-alone mode.
-As a stretch goal, we added a last assignment that will ask you to run the dapr application on Kubernetes.
+For the assignments, you will be using Dapr in stad-alone mode.
+As a stretch goal, we added a last assignment that will ask you to run the Dapr application on Kubernetes.

 ## The domain